mmarkus13/flask_monitoring/README.md

 ![Alt text](/UI/maintenance.png?raw=true "maintenance")

 <b>TLDR</b>:
+> This is designed to be installed on the Telegraf host, which is being checked locally by systemctl deamon.
+> Harvest is also checked via systemctl, however it is done remotely (as in my case we have several harvest instances running across different hosts).
+> Grafana, Influx and NodeRed are being checked via curl.

-> The main backend script is to be scheduled to run every minute; when any service is down for 5 consequite minutes then a ticket is sent to the specified endpoint via curl (failover included).
+> The main backend script is to be scheduled (cron) to run every minute; <b>when any service is down for 5 consequite minutes then a ticket is sent to the specified endpoint</b> via curl (failover included).

 > For more detailed information see the notebook `Monitoring Infra.ipynb`